battletech45/MayTeam/README.md

 - Group members list and leave group
 - Login and Sign Up (Firebase Auth and Firebase Firestore)
 - Profile photo upload and display
+- Notification (still working on)
+- Google and Apple sign-in (next feature)